 3.6 Estimates, Cost Analysis Negotiations, Profit and Method of Compensation

-Small Purchase
+Small Purchase/Small Procurement

 LPAs certified by ODOT in the small purchase process may use this process to enter into consultant contracts, including any amendments, up to the following limits:

-A&E and related services: the lesser of $100,000 or the applicable authority limits provided in rules adopted by the LPA.
+Small Purchase for A&E and related services: For procurements not to exceed $100,000, unless the LPA has adopted rules with lower limits.

-Non-A&E planning services: the cpolesser of $2510,000 or the applicable authority limits provided in rules adopted by the LPA.
+Small Procurement for Non-A&E planning services: For procurements not to exceed $10,000, unless the LPA has adopted rules with lower limits.
+(Note: This is the federal micro-purchase threshold as defined in 48 CFR 2.101.)

 For A&E and related services, this process requires the LPA to identify a minimum of three qualified consultants to consider for the needed services and prepare a Small Purchase Selection form listing each of the consultants considered.
 The LPA shall select consultants from an ODOT-approved list of qualified consultants or otherwise seek ODOT approval by submitting a Consultant List Exception Request form to the Certification Program Office.